rohgoyal/getting-started/toolkit/1a-import/README.md

     ![](images/screenshot_apic-edit_login.png)
   - In the **API Designer** navigation panel (left hand), click on **Drafts > APIs**
   - In the **APIs** panel, click on **Add > Import API from a file or URL**
-  - In the "Import OpenAPI (Swagger) dialog box that pops up, enter this URL: https://raw.githubusercontent.com/ibm-apiconnect/getting-started/master/toolkit/1a-import/weather-provider-api_1.0.0.yaml
+  - I have an OpenAPI 2.0 definition of the above weather API we will use for this tutorial.
+In the "Import OpenAPI (Swagger) dialog box that pops up, enter this URL: https://raw.githubusercontent.com/ibm-apiconnect/getting-started/master/toolkit/1a-import/weather-provider-api_1.0.0.yaml
   - Leave the _Add a product_ option **unchecked**, and click **IMPORT**
     ![](images/screenshot_import-url.png)